 However, blockchain’s definition as an immutable single source of truth makes it possible to transfer titles much faster, because the process of buying and selling a house can take place over blockchain, and because all the elements involved in doing so are completely trustworthy.
 Like with smart contracts, the information about the house is stored there, and the conditional clauses (like passing the property inspection) are explained and tracked.
 You can even pay for the house via blockchain, thus initiating the digital title transfer.
 Blockchain means far fewer (and potentially zero) defects in the title information, far fewer claims and a far faster process of transferring a title.

-Construction and real estate firms don’t have to wait and see how blockchain evolves and disrupts their business.
-Your organization can start building a proof of concept to learn more about how you can leverage blockchain technology.
-Wipfli has experience with blockchain proofs of concept, as well as Board and leadership education about blockchain and its potential applications.
-Contact us today to learn more.
+You don’t have to wait and see how blockchain evolves and disrupts your business.
+You can start building a proof of concept to learn more about how to can leverage blockchain technology.